Maax-Studios/ModuleTemplate/README.md

-# ModuleTemplate
+# Module Template
-Template for the Gamemode
+This template can be used to create custom Modules.